baovkb/TourBooking/README.md

 **For User**

-- User Authentication: Login, Signup
+- User Authentication: Login, Signup, Forgot password
 - Tour:

     - Display tours as a list and banner